cs540-25/news/README.md

 ----
 # April 3:
+   - Title: Between Lines of Code: Unraveling the Distinct Patterns of Machine and Human Programmers
    - Title: Generative AI and the Nature of Work
    - Title: DeepSeek-R1: Incentivizing Reasoning Capability in LLMs via Reinforcement Learning
    - Title: Code Coverage and Test Automation: State of the Art

 # April 1
    - Title: